gargipanatula/weather-map/README.md

 ![interface](Interface.PNG)

-## Available Scripts
+## How To Run This App

 In the project directory, you can run:

 ### `npm start`

+Clone the project and open it in your preferred IDE.
+Then, run npm start (you will need to download Node.js if you haven't already).

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\